SelfOdom: Self-supervised Egomotion and Depth Learning via Bi-directional Coarse-to-Fine Scale Recovery: Related Works

 \subsection{The supervised learning of ego-estimation estimation}

-DeepVO\cite{deepVO} is a representative work of end-to-end learning based visual odometry (VO).
-It uses the convolution layers of FlowNet \cite{FlowNet} as the visual feature extractor, and a LSTM\cite{article} network to integrate the visual features of multiple images.
-Fully-connected layers are added after the LSTM network to transform features into pose predictions.
-Leveraging high-accuracy pose labels to train the model, DeepVO can learn to predict absolute pose predictions. \cite{clark2017vinet} uses the LSTM network to process inertial data to obtain the motion features from a sequence of inertial data.
-It combines the visual features and inertial features to form the fused features. \cite{chen2019selective} adds an attention module into the visual-inertial odometry network to improve the robustness, and shows better performance in multiple complex environments. \cite{chen2022learning} introduces to fuse point clouds with inertial information to form a multi-sensor odometry estimation network. \cite{xue2019beyond} introduces a memory and refining module that preseves important contextual information and based on that further improves poses.
-DAVO \cite{KuoLLLCL20} improves the performance of supervised learning based VO by fusing the inputs from semantic segmentation, optical flow and RGB image via an attention module.
+Visual odometry (VO) has also seen advancements through the use of deep learning methods.
+DeepVO, a supervised learning-based VO, uses FlowNet's convolution layers to extract visual features, a Long Short-Term Memory (LSTM) network to integrate features from multiple images, and fully connected layers to transform features into pose predictions \cite{deepVO}.
+By utilizing accurate pose labels for training, DeepVO can learn to predict absolute pose predictions.
+Clark et al. improved upon DeepVO by processing inertial data using an LSTM network to obtain motion features and combining them with visual features to form fused features \cite{clark2017vinet}.
+Selective attention mechanisms have also been introduced into visual-inertial odometry networks to improve robustness, as demonstrated in \cite{chen2019selective}.
+In \cite{chen2022learning}, point clouds are fused with inertial information to form a multi-sensor odometry estimation network.
+Memory and refining modules have been proposed to preserve important contextual information and improve pose estimation, as demonstrated in \cite{xue2019beyond}.
+DAVO improves the performance of supervised learning-based VO by fusing inputs from semantic segmentation, optical flow, and RGB images via an attention module \cite{KuoLLLCL20}.
+DeepAVO, on the other hand, uses a channel-spatial attention-based PoseNet to learn frame-to-frame correspondence information from four branches of optical flow \cite{Zhu2021DeepAVOEP}.